 Louie says “When there's a wall between me and my writing activities I usually do several things (not necessarily all of them).”

 - Don't think about what I need to write for a while and start doing other stuff.

 - Read other blogger's posts about the topics that may interest me.

 - Get up from my desk and walk around, just to stay away from the computer.
 (Funny thing: my best ideas come up when I go to the… bathroom. :P)

 - Answer my emails or comments, comment [on] other people's posts, write something unrelated to my actual task.

 As proof, Louie adds that in answering my question he could just “get in the rhythm of writing”.
 Glad to hear that, Louie!

-Here’s what I did.
-When these destructive thoughts creep in, I remind myself of all the people I’ve had the fortune to help.
-I remind myself of others who need my help.
-Who am I to deny them that?
+Here's what Doyan did.
+When these destructive thoughts creep in, she reminds herself of all the people she has had the fortune to help.
+She reminds herself of others who need her help.

 There is no shortage of ideas.
 We just have to take the time to look for them, and make the time to store them for later use on a rainy day.

 How do you cope with the hardships of life when you have blogging tasks to attend?
 What are your coping strategies?